-The Neuroradiology Fellowship at Mount Sinai Hospital accepts 6 fellows into each class.
+The Neuroradiology Fellowship at Mount Sinai Hospital accepts 6 fellows for a 1-year fellowship.
 The fellow is exposed to a variety of cases and imaging techniques.
 Training is provided with the latest computed tomography (CT), magnetic resonance (MR) and positron emission tomography (PET) equipment as well via advanced post-processing software on dedicated workstations and network access platforms.
 Our MRI installations include PET-MR and 7T MRI scanners.
 There is additional exposure to a variety of neurointerventional, CT fluoroscopic, and ultrasound-guided neuroradiologic procedures.

 We utilize a variety of advanced imaging techniques, including: